CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/analysis/expert_insights_part1.md

-# Expert Insights: OpenEchoSystem.Core Utilities and Extensions Research (Part 1)
+# Expert Insights: ConsmicLexicon.Foundation Utilities and Extensions Research (Part 1)

 Due to the inability to effectively use the AI search tool to gather external expert opinions, this section is based on general software engineering best practices and common knowledge regarding C# library development.